bigrain1993/m4800-hackintosh/README.md

 Also!
 The Dell Precision M4800 and M6800 both can accept two WiFi cards simultaneously, I've confirmed this myself by installing a second wifi card alongside my Intel AC7260.
 Just make sure your antenna connectors are long enough to reach your hackintosh wifi card.
-T hey may stretch a little but try not to break one like I did.
+They may stretch a little but try not to break one like I did.
 A small bump will appear on the bottom when you've put the back cover on, but that shouldn't be a big deal.
 Make sure you disable the Hackintosh card in Windows to avoid network conflicts.